 - reviewed the Imagine Concrete efforts for Silo Park and how that project could align with an expanded trail system;

 A well-developed system of trails for recreation, transportation, and wellness will be an asset to Concrete and the East County community.
 Non-motorized trails promote tourism and economic development, provide opportunities for residents and visitors to safely walk and bike to local destinations, and promote physical activity.
 For more information, contact Concrete Mayor Jason Miller at email@example.com or 360.853.8213.

 Farm to School Advisory Team (Community Advisory Team: CAT) meets quarterly to receive Farm to School (F2S) updates, provide program oversight, problem-solve challenges, identify new opportunities and establish program goals and direction.
-CAT membership includes representatives from CSD, CHOP, the Town of Concrete, North Cascades National Park, North Cascades Institute, Community Action of Skagit County and WSU, plus local farmers, restaurateurs, parents, and community volunteers.
+CAT membership includes representatives from CSD, Community Health Outreach of United General District 304, the Town of Concrete, North Cascades National Park, North Cascades Institute, Community Action of Skagit County and WSU, plus local farmers, restaurateurs, parents, and community volunteers.
 CAT’s F2S goals for 2015-17 are to:

 - Secure funding for a .3 FTE Coordinator position to support procurement, staff development, and F2S activities in the cafeteria.
 This position will be combined with the .3 FTE Dig In! project staff funded by General Mills;

 - Provide culinary skills training to upgrade skills of food service staff;